rbourgeat/ft_linux/README.md

 ## 📚 LFS BOOK
 I followed the Linux from Scratch 11.1 (with sysv) ! [(link)](https://www.linuxfromscratch.org/lfs/view/11.1/)

+If the others tests deosn't pass check if the missing programs are on your version. [(link here & replace the 11.1 by your version)](https://www.linuxfromscratch.org/lfs/downloads/11.1/LFS-BOOK-11.1-NOCHUNKS.html)

 ## ⭐️ BONUS
 - **wget**
 - **dhcp**